Prohibited airspace: Permanent prohibited areas

 Temporary restrictions over Disney theme parks were made permanent with language added to a 2003 federal spending bill.
-Additionally, an indirect TFR prohibits flight below 3000 ft above ground level and within a 3 nmi radius of stadiums with seating capacity of 30,000 or more, in which an World Series, MLS Cup Final, Super Bowl, College Football Playoff National Championship, NASCAR grand slam races, or a WrestleMania is taking place, from one hour before to one hour after the event except those sports teams residing and stadiums in Canada.
+Additionally, an indirect TFR prohibits flight below 3000 ft above ground level and within a 3 nmi radius of stadiums with seating capacity of 30,000 or more, in which an World Series, MLS Cup Final, Super Bowl, College Football Playoff National Championship, NASCAR grand slam races, WrestleMania, or the Olympic Games in the United States are taking place, from one hour before to one hour after the event except those sports teams residing and stadiums in Canada.

-TFAs over public and corporate venues have been controversial.
+TFRs over public and corporate venues have been controversial.
 Groups have questioned whether these last TFRs served a public need, or the needs of politically connected venue operators.

 Other restrictions

 In addition to areas off limits to civil aviation, a variety of other airspace restrictions exists in the United States.
-Notable ones include the Flight Restriction Zone (FRZ) encompassing all airspace up to 18000 ft within approximately 15 nmi of Ronald Reagan National Airport around Washington, D.C.
+Notable ones include the Flight Restriction Zone (FRZ) encompassing all airspace up to 18000 ft within approximately 15 nmi of Ronald Reagan Washington National Airport around Washington, D.C.
 Flights within this airspace, while not entirely prohibited, are highly restricted.
 All pilots flying within the FRZ are required to undergo a background check and fingerprinting.
 An additional "Special Flight Rules Area" encompassing most of the Baltimore-Washington D.C. metropolitan area requires the filing of a flight plan and communication with air traffic control.